MJoseph1234/arcana/arcana/docs/Arcana.md

 This started as a simple web app like [[http://ceryliae.github.io/5edmscreen/index|The DM Screen]], but I wanted to add D&D spells, magic items and other D&D-related content that I care about (potion of healing rules).

 ## To Do
+### Required For Publishing
+ - [x] replace auto-reloader with dev server
+   - [x] page maker output html, don't make the files unless directed
+   - [ ] server uses auto-reloader code to watch for changes
  - [ ] README

+### Unprioritized
+ - [ ] learn templating ideas/structure from jinja/mako/others
+ - [ ] enable customizing themes
+   - [ ] what do themes look like?
+What do they entail?
+Just colors, entire layouts?
+ - [ ] site-specific extensions/markdown parsers
+ - [ ] layouts should handle references to static files, like {% static styles.css %}.
+When publishing, this gets replaced with a path to styles.css, and when running a test server, this knows to look at the file in the static folder
+ - [ ] extend build command with controls for including/excluding drafts/future pages/expired pages
+ - [ ] MarkdownPage.title property should not reference "scroll of".
+We need a setting for a title prefix in the project settings
+ - [ ] add a settings.configured property that's true if we have a configured arcana site and false if we can't find an arcana toml config
+ - [ ] pandoc and other markdown processor support
+ - [ ] new project start with basic theme. option to not include basic theme files and just do directory structure
- - [ ] replace auto-reloader with dev server
+ - [ ] server look for index.html or use some sort of default url

+### Done
+ - [x] a page's template should be looked up in order (page meta data, a project default in the project.toml, or finally an arcana default looking for base.html in a layouts folder)
  - [x] replace rebuild command with publish
    - calling it 'build' instead of 'publish' because publish sounds like it's making the HTML deploying to the world, instead of just updating the HTML
  - [x] use settings.py directories
- - [ ] enable customizing themes
- - [ ] site-specific extensions/markdown parsers
  - [x] markdown metadata extension to customize pages (like getting About page right aligned)
- - [ ] refactor the templater code so it uses settings
+ - [x] refactor the templater code so it uses settings
- 	- [ ] can pull files from {% static block %} using settings.static
  - [x] refactor SiteGenerator so that it's more like a class representing Site, with a generate function.
- - [ ] autoreloader to automatically update HTML files if markdown files are updated.
-   - [x] monitor for changes in existing md files
-   - [ ] monitor for added or removed markdown files
-   - [ ] monitor static files, like javascript
  - [x] separate and modularize cli commands
    - [x] core commands
    - [x] site-specific commands
  - [x] commands need a way to fall back on argparse's help text printer if our custom run command finds an issue with the arguments.
- - [ ] extend build command with controls for including/excluding drafts/future pages/expired pages
+ - [x] autoreloader to automatically update HTML files if markdown files are updated.
+   - [x] monitor for changes in existing md files
+   - [x] monitor for added or removed markdown files
+   - [x] monitor static files, like javascript
+   - This is all handled by replacing the autoreloader with the dev server.
+Pages and static files are rendered on the fly, so users will need to refresh their browser to see updated content.

 # arcana-check.net
 a site, built using the Arcana static site generator, to display long pages of d&d content in an easy-to-navigate format